Last Updated September 9 2020

-Asking 'what is the cheapest website builder?' seems like a straightforward question and yet I found lots of inaccurate articles on the internet when I started my research.
+The question ‘what is the cheapest website builder?’ seems straightforward… And yet there are lots of inaccurate articles you can find on this topic.

 It’s strange because it’s not really a subjective question: to me the cheapest website builder is not the best website builder or even the best free website builder— it’s the website builder with the lowest cost plan.